tokio-rs/website-next/content/tokio/tutorial/channels.md

 });
 ```

-Finally, update the manager task to send the command response over the `oneshot`
+Finally, update the manager task to send the response over the `oneshot` channel.
-channel.

 ```rust
 while let Some(cmd) = rx.recv().await {